TakenCdosG/ph_cafe/wp-content/plugins/custom-menu-wizard/readme.txt

 Please note that simply reporting "It doesn't work" is not the most useful of feedbacks, and is unlikely to get a response other than, possibly, a request for more details.

+I should also point out that any other plugin can change any menu, at any time, either before or after this widget does it stuff (even prevent it running at all!), so it's possible that the problem lies somewhere other than CMW.

+= Where is the styling of the output coming from, and how do I change it? = The widget does not supply any output styling (at all!).
+This is because I have absolutely no idea where you are going to place either the widget (sidebar, footer, header, ad-hoc, etc?) or the shortcode (page content, post content, widget content, custom field, etc?) and everyone's requirements for styling are likely to be different ... possibly even within the same web page's output.
+So, all styling is down to your theme, and if you wish to modify it you will need to add to (or modify) your theme's stylesheet.

+The safest way to do this is via a [child theme](https://codex.wordpress.org/Child_Themes), so that any changes you make will not be lost if/when the main theme gets updated.
+The best way to test your changes is by utilising the developer capabilities that are available in most modern browsers (personally, I could not do without Firefox and the Firebug extension!) and dynamically applying/modifying styles, possibly utilising the custom classes that the widget applies to its output, or the Container options for a user-defined id or class.

+= Why is there no (or, How do I get...) indentation on my hierarchical menu? = Firstly, see the answer above, re: styling of the output.

+Any output styling comes from your theme (or possibly some other plugin, but definitely *not* CMW).

+If other nested lists are displayed with indentation then it is likely (but not guaranteed) that there is a class that can be applied to the CMW output that may result in the desired effect.
+It is always worth checking out WordPress's own Nav Menu widget, on a menu that has sub-menus : if that has indentation then check the classes *it* has and try them on CMW (assuming that they're not already there!).
+If it doesn't have indentation then you're probably going to have to add your own styled class(es) to your theme, and then apply them to CMW.

+Note that quite a few themes "reset/standardise the CSS", by removing all padding and margins from lists : trouble is, some of them don't then provide any means for indenting nested lists.
+Also, please be aware that any CSS rules that *are* provided *may* be location-specific.
+So, for example, a class may indent nested lists when they are in a sidebar widget area, but not when they're in a footer widget area or inserted within content (using a shortcode).

+Purely as an example, [re-]applying indentation to nested unorder lists (ULs) could be as fundamental as ...

+`ul ul { margin-left: 1em; }`

+...however, I have found that things a generally never that straightforward, particularly when menus with links in them are involved, so I'm afraid you might to have to experiment a bit.

+= How can I create a horizontal menu? =
+Firstly, see the answer above, re: styling of the output.

+Any output styling comes from your theme (or possibly some other plugin, but definitely *not* CMW).

+If you simply want all the menu items to flow horizontally across the page then you could start with something along the lines of...

+`.menu-widget {
+    list-style-type: none;
+    margin: 0;
+    padding: 0;
+}
+.menu-widget li {
+    display: inline-block;
+    margin: 0 2em 0 0;
+}`

+This is purely an *example*.

+I've used a class : you may want to change/add to the class, or swap it for an id.
+There are a number of other ways to do it - especially if you have multiple levels, or you want vertical sub-menus, and/or any sort of interaction.
+You may want to bring in a jQuery script, or another WordPress plugin, to handle it for you, assuming that your theme doesn't already provide the functionality you need.

 = How do I use the "assist"? =
 The widget's interactive "assist" is specific to each widget instance.
 It is a javascript-driven *emulator* that uses the widget instance's